 Personal Interest and Extraordinary Transactions.
-The Companies Law requires that an Office Holder or a controlling shareholder (see "Provisions Relating to Major Shareholders" below) of a publicly traded company immediately disclose (and no later than the first board meeting at which the transaction is discussed) any "Personal Interest" that he or she may have and all related material information known to him or her, in connection with any existing or proposed transaction of the company.
+The Companies Law requires that an Office Holder or a controlling shareholder (see "Provisions Relating to Major Shareholders" below) of a publicly traded company immediately disclose (and no later than the first board meeting at which the transaction is discussed) any Personal Interest (as defined below) that he or she may have and all related material information known to him or her, in connection with any existing or proposed transaction of the company.
 A person with a Personal Interest in any such transaction that is brought for approval of the audit committee or board of directors may not be present at the meeting where the transaction is being deliberated or approved (unless the chair of the audit committee or the board, as the case may be, determines that such person's presence at the meeting is required for presentation of the relevant transaction) and, in case such person is a director, he or she may not vote on the matter, unless a majority of the members of the audit committee or of the board of directors (as the case may be) have a Personal Interest in the approval of the relevant transaction, in which case the directors having such Personal Interest may be present and may participate in the vote.
-In the event that the majority of the members of the board of directors have a Personal Interest in the relevant transaction, the approval of the shareholders is also required.
-Personal Interest also includes any interest held by the Office Holder's spouse, siblings, parents, grandparents, descendants, spouse's descendants, spouse's siblings and parents and the spouses of any of them.
-It also includes an interest by any entity in which the Office Holder or his or her relative is a 5% or greater shareholder, director or general manager or in which he or she has the right to appoint at least one director or the general manager.
-An "extraordinary transaction" is a transaction other than in the ordinary course of business, other than on market terms or likely to have a material impact on the company's profitability, assets or liabilities.
+In the event that the relevant transaction is an "Extraordinary Transaction" (as defined below) and the majority of the members of the board of directors have a "Personal Interest" in such transaction, the approval of the shareholders is also required.